ChrisRoach1/Quick-Form/RapidAPI.md

 **Recommendation**: This endpoint is best consumed as a **background task** or **asynchronous job** in your application.
 Consider implementing:
 - Queue-based processing
-- Webhook callbacks for completion notifications
-- Long-polling or WebSocket connections for status updates
 - Client-side loading states with appropriate timeout handling

 ### Google Access Token Requirements